mcmtilman/DancingLinks/README.md

 # Requirements

-The code has been tested with the Swift 5.1 Snapshot 2019-05-29 XCode toolchain.
+The code has been tested with the Swift 5.1 Snapshot 2019-06-28 XCode toolchain and XCode 11.0 beta 2.